High-Order Quadrature on Multi-Component Domains Implicitly Defined by Multivariate Polynomials: Quadrature on Domains Implicitly Defined by Multivariate Polynomials

 where $\Gamma = \bigcup_{i = 1}^n \{ \phi_i = 0 \}$ is implicitly defined by $n \geq 1$ user-defined polynomials $\phi_i$, \cref{algo:main} is executed with the integrand $f$ and every mask initialised by $m_i \equiv 1$.
 These mask values can be viewed as a simple default, conveying that any part of $(0,1)^d$ may contain the interface.
 The output is a quadrature scheme whose weights are, by construction, strictly positive.
 In fact, the nodes fill the unit cube and by normalisation conditions, we have $\sum_i w_i = 1$.
 Importantly, the scheme is accurate on each connected component of $(0,1)^d \setminus \Gamma$.
 As such, the sign of $\phi_i$ can be used to cluster the quadrature nodes; for example, to compute

-one can keep just the quadrature points which satisfy $\phi(x_i) < 0$ for all $i$, leaving their weights unmodified.
+one can keep just the quadrature points satisfying $\phi(x_i) < 0$, leaving their weights unmodified.
 We note the algorithms can be easily adjusted if it was known ahead of time that only one side of $\Gamma$ is needed.

 \item To compute a surface quadrature scheme, either for $\circint_{(0,1)^d \cap \Gamma} g$ or for $\circint_{(0,1)^d \cap \Gamma} g\mathbf n$, follow the advice of \cref{sec:surface}.
 The first is a surface integral in non-flux form, whereas the second is in flux-form and typically has higher accuracy.
 By construction, the resulting quadrature nodes are strictly on $(0,1)^d \cap \Gamma$.
-A similar operation as above could be used to cluster the nodes according to the different parts of a multi-polynomial interface. \end{itemize} \cref{fig:quadexamples} illustrates the output of the quadrature algorithm for various kinds of interfacial geometry in 2D and 3D, with a single input polynomial (multiple polynomials are demonstrated later in \cref{sec:intersections}).
+A similar operation as above could be used to cluster the nodes according to the different parts of a multi-polynomial interface. \end{itemize}

+\cref{fig:quadexamples} illustrates the output of the quadrature algorithm for various kinds of interfacial geometry in 2D and 3D, with a single input polynomial (multiple polynomials are demonstrated later in \cref{sec:intersections}).
 In each case, the quadrature scheme consists of one or more patches of points in tensor-product form, with each patch warping to the geometry of the interface; this is most easily observed in the 2D examples and some of the simpler 3D examples.
 Naturally, the more complex 3D examples require more patches of points.